 This solution merges the technical essence of solutions #2, #5, #6, #9, #10 and #13 of Annex X.11.
 The high-level solution principles are the following:

-- Unified Core Anchoring: Service continuity and 5GS interworking are achieved by anchoring the PDU Session in a combined UPF.
+- Unified User plane Anchoring: Service continuity and 5GS interworking are achieved by anchoring the PDU Session in a combined UPF.
 By maintaining the same anchor point in the CN, the network ensures UE IP address preservation when the UE moves between 3GPP and non-3GPP access paths, or between 5G and 6G.

 - The UE in the target CN re-establishes the PDU session with "existing PDU session" flag.